github/docs/content/admin/configuration/configuring-your-enterprise/managing-github-mobile-for-your-enterprise.md

 {% data variables.product.prodname_mobile %} allows people to triage, collaborate, and manage work on {% data variables.location.product_location %} from a mobile device after successful authentication. {% data reusables.mobile.about-mobile %} For more information, see "[{% data variables.product.prodname_mobile %}](/get-started/using-github/github-mobile)."

 You can allow or disallow people from using {% data variables.product.prodname_mobile %} to authenticate to {% data variables.location.product_location %} and access your instance's data.
-By default, {% data variables.product.prodname_mobile %} is{% ifversion ghes > 3.3 %} enabled for people who use {% data variables.location.product_location %}.{% else %} not enabled for people who use {% data variables.location.product_location %}.
-To allow connection to your instance with {% data variables.product.prodname_mobile %}, you must enable the feature for your instance.{% endif %}
+By default, {% data variables.product.prodname_mobile %} is enabled for people who use {% data variables.location.product_location %}.

 {% ifversion ghes < 3.6 %}
 {% note %}